jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

 result is returned.

 Activity ARNs are created in the Step Functions section of AWS (console or API).
-Once defined multiple works can start polling for work and state machines can send data to the works for processing.
+Once defined multiple workers can start polling for work and state machines can send data to the worker(s) for processing.

     Lambda(name)
     Activity(name)